 1. Organize Case Types to Determine Project Types

 A Project Type in Hona functions as both a timeline and/or a set of updates.
-Some case types will share the same general steps or updates, while others will be completely unique.
+Some case types share the same general steps, while others are completely unique.
 The way you organize your Project Types depends on how you categorize your cases and what information you want clients in each category to receive.

-If you do not already define case types internally at your business, visit our support article Best Practices for Defining Case Types.
+If you do not already define case types internally, visit Best Practices for Defining Case Types.

 To learn how to create a new Project Type and configure its settings, visit How to Build a Project Type (Case Tracker).